GEAR PROVIDED BY HOLIDAY RIVER EXPEDITIONS

 - GROUND CLOTH: for sleeping under the stars.

-Warning: In the event of a loss—regardless of fault—our insurance will not cover these expensive items.
-If you do decide to bring any of these items along with you to the meeting point for your trip, the most secure location to leave them behind would be at your hotel in their safe or locked up in the trunk of your vehicle.
+THINGS NOT TO BRING ON YOUR TRIP: glass-bottled beverages, radios, speakers, firearms, pets, and large amounts of cash beyond what you’ll want for your guide’s gratuity.
+Do not bring expensive jewelry, watches, or electronics (i.e., cell phones, laptops, tablets, etc.).
+If you do choose to bring a cell phone for taking pictures, we strongly suggest getting a waterproof/shockproof case and putting it in airplane mode to save battery.
+WARNING: In the event of a loss—regardless of fault—our insurance will not cover these expensive items.
+If you do decide to bring any of the above items along with you to the meeting point for your trip, the most secure location to leave them behind would be at your hotel in their safe or locked up in the trunk of your vehicle.
 As a last resort we have a non-secure location at our headquarters, but we cannot assume responsibility for these items.

-EARLY OR LATE SEASON SUPPLEMENTS (May, June, and September on all trips)
+EARLY OR LATE SEASONS SUPPLEMENTS (April–June and September–October on all trips)

 - *WARM STOCKING CAP: wool or synthetic